xiaoxiae/slama.dev/_posts/2021-10-04-the-productivitree.md

 The above image was generated using **weighted stippling**, which is a technique where a given image is converted into a set of points of varying thickness (see [this paper](https://mrl.cs.nyu.edu/~ajsecord/npar2002/npar2002_ajsecord_preprint.pdf) if you're interested in the math behind it).

 I used the [StippleGen](https://www.evilmadscientist.com/2012/stipplegen-weighted-voronoi-stippling-and-tsp-paths-in-processing/) program when generating my image.
 It should run on any major operating system and has a pretty straightforward UI, exporting directly to SVG.

-### Improvements
-A possible improvement to this technique could be assigning different dot colors depending on the type of activity.
-This could produce neat colorful diagrams, as well as nicely visualize what productive things you spend time on.

-It could also be interesting (and relatively easy to implement) to track when the dots were added and creating a timelapse of filling in the entire tree.